 Students will pursue an in-depth study of human anatomy utilizing lectures and a dissection laboratory.
-The course is regionally based and includes the back and spinal cord, thorax, abdomen, pelvis, upper and lower extremities and head and neck.
+The course is regionally based and includes the back and spinal cord, thorax, abdomen, pelvis, upper and lower extremities.
 Retake Counts for Credit: No. Pass/No Pass Grading Allowed: No. Credit(s): 4